Michaelyya/Michaelyya/README.md

 - McGill University - undergrad in Computer Science ('26🧑‍🎓)

 ### ⚙️ Current Positions
-- Undergraduate researcher at Open Data Rescue McGill for the project "Weather Vulnerabilities to Past and Present Disruptive Weather" ☁️
+- Undergraduate researcher at DRAW McGill for the project "Weather Vulnerabilities to Past and Present Disruptive Weather" ☁️
 - Undergraduate research assistant at McGill on cell simulation model-making about cancer 🦠
 - Animal care technician assistant at Neuro.
 Montreal Neurological Institute-Hospital 🐒